OliverZ/dcm/README.md

 # dcmeditor

-dcmeditor uses dcmodify from dcmtk to edit dicom file tags.
+dcmeditor uses dcmodify from dcmtk to edit dicom file tags and dcmodify to dump dicom files.